Pathé: History

 The company was founded as Société Pathé Frères (/fr/; "Pathé Brothers Company") in Paris, France on 28 September 1896, by the four brothers Charles, Émile, Théophile and Jacques Pathé.
 During the first part of the 20th century, Pathé became the largest film equipment and production company in the world, as well as a major producer of phonograph records.

-At its peak, Charles Pathé's company had almost 50% of the world film market, including in the United States.
+At its peak, before World War I, Charles Pathé's company had almost 50% of the world film market, including in the United States.